HamimAdal/Middleware_Space_Broker-Prototype-/README.md

 **Space Broker API**

-So far three kind of methods have been examined: query, modify, maintain.
+So far three kind of methods have been examined: query, modify and maintain.
 All the methods have been tested for both Specific Location and User Location.

 An overhead camera was used to track a green ball, which is our proxy for the user in the small scaled environment.
-SO the overheads camera used to feed the space broker the user location.
-For the user to point to any speciofic location, he/she had to download a map (floor plan) which is the 2D top view of the floor plan.
+So, the overhead camera feeds the space broker with the user location.
+For the user to point to any speciofic location, he/she has to download a map (floor plan), which is the 2D top view of the floor plan captured also by the overheasd camera.
 By clciking on the floorplan, a user can spot any location.

-In our source code for the Space Broker application, the application developoer can use any of the following methods (from spaceBrokerProxy.java in the Android_Application folder) to make a request to the Space Broker system (built on raspberry-pi):
+In our source code for the Space Broker application, the application developer can use any of the following methods (from spaceBrokerProxy.java in the 'Android_Application' folder) to make a request to the Space Broker system (built on raspberry-pi):

     String query( SpecificLocation  location );